Skip to main content

 1 mentions Positive Neutral Negative

-Players find the grinding aspect of the game to be tedious and frustrating, particularly due to the lack of chapter save points, which forces them to replay all fifty levels after losing their three lives.
+Grinding in the game is considered tedious and frustrating, especially due to the lack of chapter save points, causing players to repeat all fifty levels after losing their three lives.

-• “This is where it can get severely tedious and aggravating, as once you have squandered your 3 lives, you're then forced to go through all fifty levels again since there are no chapter save points.”
+• “This is where it can get severely tedious and aggravating as once you have squandered your 3 lives you are then forced to go through all fifty levels again as there are no chapter save points.”

 Skip Game Offers